 In a nutshell: eat healthy foods, skipping junk foods, before a run.
 The other thing that is vital to your efforts is not running for at least 45 minutes to an hour after you eat.

 Actually, knowing how to trigger this elation is much like knowing where the wind goes?
-There’s so many elements involved that it’s difficult to force it to happen.
+There are so many elements involved that it’s difficult to force it to happen.
 And guess what:

 Running Schedules Are Vital

 I think the most important aspect of any good running program is a regular schedule.
 Try to set a time and run most days of the week.
-Most days is key, because you definitely want regular rest days.
+Most days is the key – because you definitely want regular rest days.

 Mileage may be important, but workouts are even more important.
 Without having regular runs that come on a schedule it’s easy for me to neglect them.
 So run most days, rest at least one day, and keep pounding the pavement as your body and mind expand the endurance levels.

 Feelings you experience from runner’s high varies from person to person.
-However, almost everyone comes to a place where running is almost effortless, a feeling of limitless energy, and absence of pain.
-Generally you will experience this high for about twenty minutes before it begins to fade into the wind.
-Some people experience this during the run, or exercise, while others catch it afterwards.
+However, almost everyone comes to a place where running is almost effortless, a feeling of limitless energy, and the absence of pain.
+Generally, you will experience this high for about twenty minutes before it begins to fade into the wind.
+Some people experience this during the run, or exercise, while others catch it afterward.